 College of Applied Studies

-Program Coordinator: Tom Kelley; Instructional Systems Faculty III: Banyon Pelham; Teaching Faculty III: Mark Feulner, Mike Zinzer
+Program Coordinator: Tom Kelley; Instructional Systems Faculty III: Banyon Pelham; Teaching Faculty II: Mark Feulner

 Public Safety and Security combines disciplines within both social science and physical science to address problems presented by criminal behavior.
 The Public Safety and Security BS degree prepares students to practice within most of the public safety and security professions.